Shere Khan: The original Jungle Book stories

-Shere Khan also appears in the story "How Fear Came", which is set between the first and second halves of the "Mowgli's Brothers," and probably sometime after "Kaa's Hunting".
-In this story the tiger comes to drink from the river just after having killed a human purely for sport, leading Hathi the elephant to tell the story of why tigers, out of all the animals in the jungle, are allowed to hunt humans for pleasure at certain times.
+Shere Khan also appears in the story "How Fear Came", which is set between the first and second halves of the "Mowgli's Brothers", and probably sometime after "Kaa's Hunting".
+In this story, the tiger comes to drink from the river just after having killed a human purely for sport, leading Hathi the elephant to tell the story of why tigers, out of all the animals in the jungle, are allowed to hunt humans for pleasure at certain times.
 This story, in which Mowgli appears mainly as an observer, may be seen as a direct ancestor of Kipling's Just So Stories.

 In "Tiger!
 Tiger!", Mowgli is adopted by Messua and her husband and learns human ways.
-In this short story, Mowgli learns the villagers have heard of the tiger Shere Khan, who also has a bounty on his head, but believe the tiger's lame because he's the reincarnation of a money-lender injured in a riot.
+In this short story, Mowgli learns that the villagers have heard of the tiger Shere Khan, who also has a bounty on his head, but believe that the tiger is lame because he is the reincarnation of a money-lender injured in a riot.
 When Mowgli scoffs at these fanciful tales, the villagers decide to put him to work herding buffalo.
 He then meets his wolf friend Grey Brother, who tells him that Shere Khan is still planning to kill him.
-Grey Brother forces Tabaqui to tell him where and when Shere Khan is planning to strike; then kills the jackal.
+Grey Brother forces Tabaqui to tell him where and when Shere Khan is planning to strike, then kills the jackal.
 With the help of Akela, Grey Brother and Mowgli trap Shere Khan in a narrow canyon and incite the buffalo to stampede him to death.
+Mowgli then skins Shere Khan's hide, briefly interrupted by the arrival of the village hunter Buldeo, who tries to take the tiger's skin for himself only to be driven off by Akela.
+At the end of the story, Mowgli makes good on his promise and lays the skin of Shere Khan upon the Council Rock and dances upon it in victory before the wolves.